All Episodes

 Number one, the deep state.

-Number two, Democrats, as you point out, wake up every day, they kill still can't believe they lost the election, and they wake up with the thought, how do we destroy the president?
+They still can't believe they lost the election, and they wake up with the thought, how do we destroy the president?

 Number three, a deeply lying and corrupt news media that not only colluded with Hillary in the campaign, they've been out to destroy him from day one.

-Then you've got weak Republicans who won't take your suggestion and fight back because frankly, this whole special counsel needs to be shut down now.
+Then you've got weak Republicans who won't take your suggestion and fight back because, frankly, this whole special counsel needs to be shut down now.

-So I don't know at this point in time, where are his allies.
+So I don't know at this point in time, where are his allies?

-Well, I've I've been uh recently, ever since I began speaking up late last week about this whole the sickness of Comey and Mueller and this whole thing, I've gotten a surprising number of Republican congressmen and senators contacting me and asking me to get more involved in talking about what we should do to get back on offense.
+Well, I've been recently, ever since I began speaking up late last week about this whole sickness of Comey and Mueller and this whole thing, I've gotten a surprising number of Republican congressmen and senators contacting me and asking me to get more involved in talking about what we should do to get back on offense.

-I think I think we may be surprised to find out how many people are eager to have a chance to get involved and to do something positive.
+And I think we may be surprised to find out how many people are eager to have a chance to get involved and to do something positive.

-Yeah, well, listen, I'll tell you the people that have been most defensive of the president that see this the way we see it, uh the Freedom Caucus members and and then the the very people that it wasn't Paul Ryan that got the health care bill passed in the House, it was the Freedom Caucus.
+Yeah, well, listen, I'll tell you the people that have been most defensive of the president that see this the way we see it are the Freedom Caucus members.

-And I think it's beyond frustrating, Mr. Speaker, that we, you know, we find ourselves in a position where uh we we now have a special counsel that got appointed because you had a selective leak by an FBI director, in and of itself may be a felony committed by him.
+And I think it's beyond frustrating, Mr. Speaker, that we find ourselves in a position where we now have a special counsel that got appointed because you had a selective leak by an FBI director.

-He might have violated the records act.
+He might have violated the Records Act.

-He selectively leaks government information and then gets the his mentor and his cohort, Robert Mueller, to be the special counsel, which he set out to do.
+He selectively leaks government information and then gets his mentor and his cohort, Robert Mueller, to be the special counsel, which he set out to do.

-Well, and and let me make a point here for all of our listeners, because I think this is one of the things that confuses Washington.
+Well, and let me make a point here for all of our listeners, because I think this is one of the things that confuses Washington.

-Umy has Comey's part of the deep state, but Comey's part of the sickness.
+Comey has Comey's part of the deep state, but Comey's part of the sickness.

-Uh nobody should be confused about this.
+Nobody should be confused about this.

 And I'm going to give you two examples.